 MIIC data may underestimate the actual percent of adolescents receiving vaccines because:

 Health care provider participation in MIIC is voluntary,

 MIIC may include adolescents who have moved and

-Cross border-state immunization data exchange is limited to Wisconsin.
+Cross border-state immunization data exchange is limited to Wisconsin and North Dakota.

 Although approximately 85-90 percent of Minnesota Vaccines for Children (MnVFC) health care providers routinely submit immunization data to MIIC, not all those who do report every dose of vaccine administered or historical immunization reported by the patient.

 Also, when an adolescent moves out of Minnesota his or her MIIC record may not be updated and the adolescent would still be included in the denominator used to calculate the proportion of adolescents receiving immunization.